-If you don’t know what to drink, but are open to anything, Bulletin Place Bar is the Sydney bar for you.
-They’ve got a huge variety of drinks, with cocktails that are consistently of a great mix and quality.
-This small joint is also super close to Circular Quay, only a short walk from the train and bus services.
+If you don’t know what to drink but are open to anything, Bulletin Place Bar is the Sydney bar for you.
+They’ve got a huge variety of drinks, with cocktails that are consistent with a great mix and quality.
+This circular quay bar is also super close to the station, you know, just in case it all gets a bit much.

 Address: Level 1 10-14 Bulletin Place, Sydney NSW 2000

 The Wild Rover is so easy to miss with their unmarked doors, it’s almost like they don’t want to be found.
 Consider this a private invitation, once you find the door.
 The Wild Rover is one of the great cocktail bars Sydney has tucked away across the city, serving tap beers, wines, and of course, cocktails you’ll find hard to refuse.
 If you’re peckish, we recommend one of their lamb sausage rolls, made fresh to order.